relevant-ai/RelevantCardsDocumentation/README.md

 # Relevant Cards Documentation
-This document explains how to create relevant.ai cards to be hosted on the web.
+This document explains how to create relevant.ai cards.

 ## Basic Structure